volkm/learntla-v2/docs/core/tla.rst

                       /\ pc' = [pc EXCEPT ![self] = "Done"]

 The action is only enabled when ``pc[self] = "IncCounter"``, and then as part of it, it sets ``pc[self]`` to "Done".
-That's how we emulate sequentiality in TLA+ algorithm— it's like going from the "IncCounter" label to the "Done" label.
+That's how we emulate sequentiality in TLA+ algorithm — it's like going from the "IncCounter" label to the "Done" label.
 Each label corresponds to exactly one action, and vice versa.

 .. _trans:
 .. tip::